master1ous/Ticket-Bot/README.md

 # 💪 How to use the code?
 Well first, instert your token into **config.json** or if your using replit, **process.env.token**!
-Then, start up the code, install all the **npms** and there!
+Then, start up the code (RUN cluster.js), install all the **npms** and there!
 The code is working fine!

 > Join https://discord.gg/azury if you enjoyed this code!
 And remember to credit us <3